 - Require providers caring for mental health patients to receive ongoing continuing education on the care of these patients.

 - Provide education and training on the identification of environmental patient safety factors and mitigation strategies.

 Organizations should develop policies and procedures to guide staff in caring for behavioral health patients.
 The following areas should be covered in these policies:

-- Identified Victim: Develop a policy in line with state and federal regulations which outlines requirements for warning an intended victim of a patient’s threat of danger.
+- Identified Victim: Develop a policy in line with state and federal regulations, which outlines requirements for warning an intended victim of a patient’s threat of danger.
 Include in the policy written documentation guidelines for staff to follow.
-Instruct medical staff and counseling staff of the importance of documenting the evaluation of any identified threat to a named victim.
+Instruct medical staff and counseling staff on the importance of documenting the evaluation of any identified threat to a named victim.
 Document the time and date that the intended victim or police were notified.
 If the threat was evaluated and a decision was made not to notify the intended victim, document the rationale for the decision.
 Monitor compliance with this policy.

 - Elopement: Develop policies and procedures for the prevention of elopement.
 Include: